 We receive many applications from tenants wanting to change apartments.
-We're unable to authorize every housing transfer, so we've drawn up a list of four priorities and rank applications accordingly.
+We're unable to authorize every housing transfer, so the OMHM's Board of Directors has drawn up a list of priorities.
+All applications for housing transfer are ranked according to these four priorities.

-Our top priority is a move required because a fire, flood or other problem has made an apartment temporarily uninhabitable.
+Our top priority is a transfer required because a fire, flood or other problem has made an apartment temporarily uninhabitable.

-Our second priority is a move needed for major health or safety reasons.
-For example, a move to a different apartment might greatly improve a frail senior's life.
+Our second priority is a transfer needed for major health or safety reasons.
+For example, moving to a different apartment might greatly improve a frail senior's life.

-Our third priority is a move based on housing category or type.
+Our third priority is a transfer based on housing category or type.
 Most applications fall into this area.
 For example, an apartment might have become too big or small to meet a household's needs.
-Also, a tenant aged 60 or over living in a building for families might want to move to a building reserved for seniors.
+Also, a tenant aged 60 or over living in a building for families is entitled to move to a building reserved for seniors.

-In fourth place is the Transfert Optionnel 60+ program.
-Offered to tenants who have lived for at least three years in regular low-rent (HLM) or rent supplement program housing and who already meet all the eligibility criteria, this program gives them an opportunity to request a move to a similar type or subtype of apartment.
-There are charges for this type of transfert.
+In fourth place is the 60+ Optional Transfer program.
+Offered to tenants who have lived for at least three years in regular low-rent (HLM) or rent supplement program housing which meets their needs, this program gives them an opportunity to request a transfer to a similar type or subtype of apartment.
+There are charges for this type of transfer.

 If you want to change apartments, be sure that your case fits one of the situations above and that you're in good standing with the OMHM and have respected all clauses in your lease.
-Tenants may contact the call centre, which will refer them to the appropriate employee.
+Tenants may contact the Call Centre, which will refer them to the appropriate employee.

-We can also authorize a housing transfer if you're entitled to an apartment whose size or category is different from the unit you occupy.
+We can also initiate a housing transfer if you're entitled to an apartment whose size or category is different from the unit you occupy.